Japan’s Doan savors answering Germany jibes at World Cup - NewsBreak

 Graham Arnold warns Socceroos of social media perils before crunch World Cup game

-Graham Arnold has implored his players to avoid reading ‘shite’ on social media, warning it will negatively affect their psychological preparation
+Graham Arnold has implored his players to avoid reading “shite” on social media, warning it will negatively affect their psychological preparation for Australia’s definitive final World Cup Group D match against Denmark.
+Only 90 minutes stand between the Socceroos and a place in the round of 16...

 Did US Soccer just score an own goal?